Question: - What is the identity of a Tatvadarshi Saint and where is the evidence in the certified holy books?

 Teeno deva shaakha hain, paat roop sansaar ||

 Meaning: - The part of the tree which is outside the ground is called trunk.
 Consider this trunk to be Akshar Purush.
 Many thick branches arise from the trunk.
 Consider one of those thick branches to be Kshar Purush.
 Three branches arise from that thick branch.
 Consider them to be the three gods (Rajgun Brahma, Satgun Vishnu and Tamgun Shiv-Shankar), and these branches bear leaves; consider those leaves to be the world.

-In Gita Chapter 15 Verses 1 to 4, there is an indicative decription.
-It has been described in detail in Tatvgyan (complete spiritual knowledge).
+In Gita Chapter 15 Verses 1 to 4, there is an indicative description.
+It has been described in detail in Tatvagyan (complete spiritual knowledge).
 Let us first understand from the knowledge of Gita itself.

 In Gita Chapter 15 Verse 2, it is stated that the world-like tree has the three gunas-like (Rajgun Brahma, Satgun Vishnu and Tamgun Shankar) branches.
 They are extended above (in heaven) and below (in Nether world).

 Note: - Rajgun is Brahma, Satgun is Vishnu and Tamgun is Shankar.
 ‘The three gunas-like branches are extended above and below’ – its meaning is that the knowledge of Gita was being delivered on Earth.
 The authority of the three gods is in three worlds – 1.
 Heaven 2.
 Earth and 3.
 Nether world.
 These three gods are ministers of one department each.
 Shri Brahma is minister of Rajgun department, Shri Vishnu is minister of Satgun department and Shri Shiv is minister of Tamgun department.